-Mushrooms are more nutritious than most people realize.
-We created this article on mushroom nutrition so people interested in eating healthier whole foods can get a real understanding of the magic of mushrooms.
+Mushrooms are more nutritious than most people realize and this article on mushroom nutrition details why.
 (If you eat a vegetarian, vegan, or paleo diet, take notice!)

 General Mushroom Nutrition

-Yes, protein!
+Protein: Yes, protein!
 Popular species of edible mushrooms normally contain 19-35% protein.
+To be clear, the protein content in mushrooms refers to dried mushrooms, not fresh ones.
 Compare that to the general protein content of the following foods:

 - Rice: 7.3%